abhishek-kumar-code/Redfish_Public/Specification.md

 The root URL for Redfish version 1 services shall be "/redfish/v1/".

-The root URL for the service returns a ServiceRoot resource as defined by this specification.
+The root URL for the Service returns a ServiceRoot resource as defined by this specification.

 Services shall not require authentication in order to retrieve the service root and "/redfish" documents.

 ##### Metadata document request

 Redfish Services shall expose a [metadata document](#service-metadata) describing the service at the "/redfish/v1/$metadata" resource.
-This metadata document describes the resources and collections available at the root, and references additional metadata documents describing the full set of resource types exposed by the service.
+This metadata document describes the resources available at the root, and references additional metadata documents describing the full set of resource types exposed by the service.

 Services shall not require authentication in order to retrieve the metadata document.